rollblock1/Revised-SC-CC/README.md

 # SC-CC

-This repository contains an unmodified leak of the source code for [Claude Code](https://github.com/anthropics/claude-code), Anthropic's AI-powered coding agent.
+This repository contains an unmodified source code [Claude Code](https://github.com/anthropics/claude-code), Anthropic's AI-powered coding agent.

 Nothing has been added (besides this README), removed, or changed.
 This is the raw source as Leaked.